Best SHOES FOR DIABETICS

-- Wear lace-up or velcro shoes so that when temperatures fluctuate and your feet swell they can be adjusted.
+- Wear lace-up or velcro shoes so that they can be adjusted.

-- Shoes and socks made from natural materials are best as they are breathable such as leather and cotton.
+- Shoes and socks made from natural and breathable materials, such as leather and cotton.

-- Don’t buy a new pair of shoes and wear then for hours and days at first, wear them in so that they can gently mould to your feet.
+- Wear new shoes in slowly so that they can gently mould to your feet.

 - Low heels are best so that there is not too much stress on the ball of the foot or on the toes.

-- We now have a reason for you to buy many shoes… Wearing different shoes daily will allow pressure areas on the feet to rest and your feet won’t get used to one pair.
-It also allows the shoes to dry out naturally.
+- Wear different shoes daily allows pressure areas on the feet to rest and allows the shoes to dry out naturally.

 Hotter shoes feature plenty of depth throughout the shoe and many have a removable cushioned insole.
-There’s a wide range of attractive styles that feature adjustable fastenings such as laces or straps.
-What makes Hotter Shoes the ideal pair of diabetic shoes is they may include the following features: touch-close fastening, deep toe box for extra wiggle room, padded collar for extra comfort, leather/nubuck materials and removable insoles to name a few.
+There’s a wide range of styles that feature adjustable fastenings such as laces or straps.
+What makes Hotter a good brand for diabetics is that many include features that we mentioned above.
+These include adjustable fastenings, deep toe boxes, padded collars, leather materials and removable insoles to name a few.